lewagon/dotfiles/01-Ruby/02-Flow-Array/03-Black-Jack/README.md

   - Draw another, or stick with the current score and finish the game.
 - In the end, there are 5 possibilities:
   - If the player's score is > 21, they lose (bust).
-  - If the player's score is 21, they pulls a "Black Jack" and win.
+  - If the player's score is 21, they pull a "Black Jack" and win.
   - If the player's score is > than the bank's, they win.
   - If the player's score is < than the bank's, they lose.
   - If the player's score is == to the bank's, it's a "Push".
 The player gets their money back.